 - Due to several stringent laws and legal procedures, the operation of the companies might be restricted and hence the outcome might not be the same as budgeted.

 - There is a logistic cost involved when one product is delivered to another geography.
 Taxes including import duty and freight might increase the price of the product sky high.

-- There is a possibility of trade-war between two countries which might lead to the higher imposition of excise duties and hence, there will be enough rise in prices of exported goods.
+- There is a possibility of trade-war between two countries which might lead to a higher imposition of excise duties and hence, there will be enough rise in the prices of exported goods.

 - The products made as per special standardization requires specialized people for research and development, which is another factor of cost increment.

 - There is volatility in the currency of the two countries.
 Thus, erosion of the country is not good news for MNC.
 It can generate higher pricing of the existing product and services.
 Thus, it can impact negatively the business of MNC.
 There are several local players which can take the market share of the MNC’s.